Multi-phase gas nature in the sub-pc region of the active galactic nuclei II: Possible origins of the changing-state

 The transmitted SED, calculated using \cloudy for the inner most cell, was used as an incident SED for the next outward radial cell, and this procedure was repeated up to the outer edge (i.e., $r=0.02$ pc) for a given radial ray \citep[see][in detail]{wada_yonekura2018}.
-We confirmed that beyond $r > 0.02 $ pc, most emission lines typically seen in BLRs are very weak.

-Upon completion of all \cloudy calculations, we {\it observed} the system (i.e., all the grid cells within $r = 0.02 $ pc) along the line of sight, assuming the viewing angle $i$ ($i = 0$ means face-on).
-For the azimuthal direction, we assumed that the system was axisymmetric.
-In addition, the Doppler-shifted emission lines (in which the velocity of each cell was used) from all grid cell spectra were integrated while considering 64 azimuthal directions over $2 \pi$. {This is justified that the optical depth of the prominent lines in \cloudy calculations are smaller than 0.1, and therefore they are not heavily attenuated by the diffuse media between the observer and the surface of the dense disk, where the most emission lines are originated in.
-Note that we do not assume optically thin for the radial direction in the \cloudy calculations.}